 CVS refused to be held accountable for the dramatic decline in our client’s quality of life.
 The drug store chain denied any fault in court proceedings and throughout litigation.
 To start, CVS claimed the chairs didn’t fall on her head, rather they leaned on her head.
 CVS defense attorneys hired medical experts who never saw our client, yet managed to claim she wasn’t seriously injured.
 And to boot, CVS claimed there was absolutely no security footage of the incident, despite the presence of six surveillance cameras throughout the store.

 Our client can never work again as a senior billing analyst at DTE because of her serious cognitive limitations and disabling headaches.
 And even worse, she no longer is able to participate with her five children and six grandchildren in the same way she did prior to the accident, something that brought her immense joy.

-One of the points Bobby and Alison made in trial was that if our client would have stolen a pack of gum, CVS would likely have produced the surveillance footage.
+One of the points our attorneys made in trial was that if our client would have stolen a pack of gum, CVS would likely have produced the surveillance footage.